ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

 ---
 layout: ballerina-transforming-message-formats-left-nav-pages-swanlake
-title: Transform message formats
+title: Transforming message formats
-permalink: /learn/transform-message-formats
+permalink: /learn/transforming-message-formats
 description: Integration tutorial to transform messages into different formats.
 keywords: ballerina, programming language, client, restful-api, integration
-active: transform-message-formats
+active: transforming-message-formats
-intro: This tutorial helps you understand how Ballerina can be used to transforma messages.
+intro: This tutorial helps you understand how Ballerina can be used to transform messages.
 ---

 ## Overview